 - Practice pranayama and gentle breathing exercises.

-- Consume cooked or half cooked vegetables rather than raw ones till your symptoms reduce.
+- Consume cooked or half-cooked vegetables rather than raw ones until your symptoms reduce.
 You can then slowly add some raw vegetables to your diet.

 - Reduce salt content in food.